This blog may contain affiliate links. Read our disclosure policy for more info.

 Going to a comedy show is the perfect way to spend an evening and catch a few laughs.
 Here in Edmonton, there are a couple of different venues on offer.

-We highly recommend going on Friday and Saturday nights, as this is when the venue puts on dinner with a show for around $60 CAD.
-This package also includes a free ticket to see another show in the future too.
-If you’d like to stick to just the comedy, then tickets average $25 CAD per show, with a show taking place every night of the week.
+We highly recommend going to the 7 pm shows when there’s a headliner, as this is when you can get a 3-course dinner with the show for around $70 CAD.
+This package also includes a free ticket to see another show in the future too!
+If you’d like to stick to just the comedy, then tickets average $26 CAD per show, with a show taking place most nights of the week.

 Other great comedy venues we recommend include The Grindstone Comedy Theatre & Bistro, The Comedy Factory, and Yuk Yuk’s Comedy Club.